mattsousaa/Linux_DeviceDrivers_Pi/README.md

 }
 ```

 **Tip:** Browse the source code of linux/ online in [woboq](https://code.woboq.org/linux/).
-Here on this site you can find the linux files needed to understand the codes.
+Here on this site you can find the linux files needed to understand the codes instead of looking for them on your console.

 ## 002_pseud_char_driver - How to test this driver?